ssandipansamanta/MarketingCampaignEffectiveness/README.md

 # Set up Structure

 * Input Files would be kept in Input folder.
 * Output Files would be saved in Output folder automatically.
+One sample output is present here for an example.
 * src contains all source codes
 	* Main Code: Calling all the codes and specifying arguments.
 	* UDF: User Defined Function.